TAndrei17/EXPO-ESLINT-PRETTIER/README.md

 - Install dependencies: Installs all required dependencies.
 - Check for outdated packages: Verifies if any installed dependencies are outdated.
 - Update dependencies: Updates installed dependencies to the latest compatible versions.

-Once the setup is complete, your project is ready to use!

 ## Learn more